-What is Endometriosis
+What is endometriosis?

-I have more patients than I could ever count who have come to me after seeing a dozen or more doctors, all of whom failed to diagnose them properly.
-It is one of the tragedies of modern women’s health that so many women must suffer needlessly for years from painful periods.
+I have more patients than I could ever count who come to me after seeing a dozen or more doctors, all of whom failed to diagnose them properly.
+It is one of the tragedies of modern women’s health that so many must suffer needlessly for years from painful periods.

 Here is something extremely important to remember: painful periods are not normal!

-Because endometriosis is so difficult for most doctors to diagnose, most women who come to me for a diagnose and care have been suffering for an average of eleven years before being properly diagnosed!
+Because endometriosis is so difficult for most doctors to diagnose, most women who come to me for a diagnosis and care have been suffering for an average of eleven years before being properly diagnosed!

 For most women, common symptoms of endometriosis feel like severe PMS symptoms, such as: